 6. Trade and store.

-As people in China will be finding out at the time of writing, this approach can suddenly land you with a BIG problem if the government decides to turn off cryptocurrency.
+As people in China will find out when writing, this approach can suddenly land you a BIG problem if the government decides to turn off cryptocurrency.

 7. Work out how to get money out.